blitzpick/serverless-logstreaming-plugin/README.md

 This plugin will automatically configure your CloudWatch logs to stream to one of the Lambda functions in your project.

-This plugin was motivated by a desire to consolidate CloudWatch logs in a service like LogEntries.
+This plugin was motivated by a desire to consolidate CloudWatch logs in a service like Loggly.
 However, by Streaming your logs to a lambda, you can do any sort of aggregation or metrics on your logs you'd like.

 **Note:** Requires Serverless *v0.5.0*.